Villano III: Consejo Mundial de Lucha Libre (1999–2002)

-Unmasked
+Post-unmasking (2000–2017)

-A few months later, Villano III, IV, and V defeated Escuadron de la Muerte ("The Death Squadron"; Cyborg Cop, Maniac Cop, and Vader Cop) to win the IWRG Intercontinental Trios Championship.
-Los Villanos still worked for CMLL but they had a talent sharing arrangement with International Wrestling Revolution Group (IWRG) that allowed Los Villanos to work for IWRG as well.
+A few months later, Villano III, IV and V defeated Escuadron de la Muerte ("The Death Squadron"; Cyborg Cop, Maniac Cop and Vader Cop) to win the IWRG Intercontinental Trios Championship.
+Los Villanos still worked for CMLL, but they had a talent sharing arrangement with International Wrestling Revolution Group (IWRG) that allowed Los Villanos to work for IWRG as well.
 Villano III's CMLL World Light Heavyweight Championship reign ended on September 7, 2001, when he was pinned by Shocker.
-Following the title loss, Los Villanos worked more infrequently for CMLL, taking bookings both in IWRG and on the Mexican independent circuit as well.
-On March 21, 2002, Villano III's last title reign ended when Los Villanos were stripped of the IWRG Trios title as Villano V was injured and unable to defend the title.
+Following the title loss, Los Villanos worked more infrequently for CMLL, taking bookings both in IWRG and on the Mexican independent circuit.
+On March 21, 2002, Villano III's last title reign ended when Los Villanos were stripped of the IWRG Intercontinental Trios Championship, as Villano V was injured and unable to defend the title.
 On July 30, 2005, Villano III teamed up with rookie wrestler Gallo Tapado Jr. for IWRG's La Copa Black Shadow tournament.
-The duo defeated El Matemático and Black Man Jr. and then the team of Rambo and Bobby Lee Jr., and finally Brazo de Plata Jr. and Brazo de Oro to win the tournament.
+The duo defeated the teams of El Matemático and Black Man Jr., Rambo and Bobby Lee Jr. and Brazo de Plata Jr. and Brazo de Oro to win the tournament.

 In the latter half of the 2000s, Villano IV and V worked for CMLL on a regular basis, while Villano III's CMLL appearances were more sporadic, wrestling mainly on the independent circuit.
-Villano III frequently appeared in Lucha de Apuesta matches, having won the hair of Scorpio Jr. (twice), Brazo de Oro, Brazo de Platino and El Cobarde II during that time period, only losing one Apuesta match; losing his hair to L.A.
-Park in a multi-man match on May 5, 2007.
-Around 2010, Díaz's wrestling appearances were reduced as he was dealing with both age and ring related ailments and worked a much lighter schedule.
-2013 saw him work 11 confirmed matches, and 2014 he only competed in 7.
+Villano III frequently appeared in Lucha de Apuestas matches, having won the hair of Scorpio Jr. (twice), Brazo de Oro, Brazo de Platino and El Cobarde II during that time period, only losing one Apuesta to L.A.
+Park in a multi-man match on May 5, 2007, which resulted in the loss of his hair.
+Around 2010, Díaz's wrestling appearances were reduced, as he was dealing with both age and ring related ailments, working a much lighter schedule.
+2013 saw him work eleven confirmed matches, and in 2014, he only competed in seven.

-In May 2015, Arturo Díaz announced that he would retire from active competition due to several knee injuries and diminishing eyesight leaving him unable to compete competitively.
-Afterward Díaz agreed to another match, teaming with his younger brothers to take on Los Psycho Circus (Psycho Clown, Monster Clown and Murder Clown) at Triplemanía XXIII, AAA's biggest show of the year, promoting it as Villano III's retirement match after a 45-year career.
-While Los Villanos won the match, the age of the Villanos and deteriorating health of Villano III and V led to many mistakes in a heavily criticized match, that was voted the "worst match of 2015" by the readers of the Wrestling Observer.
-Despite his retirement announcements and ailing health Díaz did work one match in both 2016 and 2017.
+In May 2015, Arturo Díaz announced that he would retire from active competition due to several knee injuries and diminishing eyesight, leaving him unable to compete competitively.
+However, Díaz agreed to another match on August 9, teaming with his younger brothers to take on Los Psycho Circus (Psycho Clown, Monster Clown and Murder Clown) at Triplemanía XXIII, AAA's biggest show of the year, promoting it as Villano III's retirement match after a 45-year career.
+While Los Villanos won the match, the age of the Villanos and deteriorating health of Villano III and V led to many mistakes in a heavily criticized match, which was voted the "worst match of 2015" by the readers of the Wrestling Observer.
+Despite his retirement announcements and ailing health, Díaz did work one match in both 2016 and 2017.